SPDoctor/sp-dev-docs/docs/solution-guidance/customize-onedrive-for-business-sites.md

 - We do not recommend using content types and site columns in OD4B sites.
 Use OD4B sites for personal unstructured data and documents.
 Use team sites and collaboration sites for company data and documents, where you can use whatever information management policies and metadata you want.

-Customizations are definitely supported in Office 365, and you can keep on using them with OD4B sites.
+Customizations are definitely supported in Microsoft 365, and you can keep on using them with OD4B sites.
 We just want to ensure that you consider the impact of these customizations from an operational and maintenance perspective.
 This is not really specific for SharePoint, but rather a rule of thumb for any IT solution built with any platform.

 Following is an example of an OD4B site that has been customized using the previous guidelines.
-In this case, the end result has been achieved with a combination of Office 365 themes, a site theme, and use of the JavaScript embedding pattern.
+In this case, the end result has been achieved with a combination of Microsoft 365 themes, a site theme, and use of the JavaScript embedding pattern.

 <img alt="A customized OD4B site" src="media/Customization-Options-For-OD4B-Sites/Customization-Options-For-OD4B-Sites-01.png" width="800">